Voice of the Turtle

 Wachs died in October 2008.
 A memorial concert was held at the Somerville Theatre in Somerville, MA on October 19, 2009.

 After a several year hiatus, Voice of the Turtle original members Lisle Kulbach and Jay Rosenberg have reformed the group with the addition of Sephardic singer and instrumentalist Ian Pomerantz.

 The group continues to perform their signature arrangements of traditional Sephardic songs.

 History and recordings

 The group was established in 1978, and has twelve full-length recordings.
 Nine recordings were published by Titanic Records, a leading publisher of early music.
 The book "Sacred Song in America" by Stephen Marini contains a detailed history of the group, including the story of how Wachs (who comes from an Ashkenazic Jewish background) first came to be interested in Sephardic music.

 Music by Voice of the Turtle is often described as unusual.
 The recording "A Different Night, a Passover Musical Anthology," contains 23 versions of the song Chad Gadya.
 The New York Times comments (regarding the album "From the Shores of the Golden Horn': Music of the Spanish Jews of Turkey,") that "far from being esoteric, this powerfully expressive repertory will leave no one unmoved."

+Voice of the Turtle has a notably extensive repertoire of Sephardic music.
+Ethnomusicologist Joel Bresler notes that their music is noteworthy for the extensive archival research behind it.